Kuroki1931/pseudo_network/README.md

 This task imput are
 - start points geo data
 - goal points  geo data
 - network geo data
 In this file, you will get the target district road data, ramdom start points data, and random goal points data for the task.

 ### target district raod
-We create target district mesh because road information is heavy to use directoly.
+The road information is heavy to use directoly so you obtain the target district mesh first.
 By using the target district mesh, the road info is clipped.
-You can change the polygon info in the code.
 ![画像](/assets/tar_road.png)
 ![画像](/assets/tar_road_dis.png)

 ### random goal points
-We create goal points information.
+You will get the goal points info.
 ![画像](/assets/goal_points.png)

 ### random start points
-We change some goal points to start points.
-We will get the network info between start points and goal points.
+Some goal points are changed to start points.
 ![画像](/assets/start_points.png)

 ## run excute.py or excute.ipynb
 you will get the string and poing geo info.
 ![画像](/assets/pseudo_network.png)

+# License
+MIT